BYU-CS312/byu-cs312-content-public/homework/GeneKnap.md

 **Question 2 (5)**: Knapsack with repetition

-Use dynamic programming to fill a knapsack with repetition having a maximum weight capacity of 10 units with a load of maximum value from the following objects:
+Use dynamic programming to fill a knapsack without repetition having a maximum weight capacity of 10 units with a load of maximum value from the following objects:

 | Object | Weight | Value |